Sandbox Proxy Isolation

 These endpoints are served by the sandbox-runner process, not the primary MindRoom runtime.

-All requests require the MINDROOM_SANDBOX_PROXY_TOKEN as a Bearer token.
+All requests require the runner's MINDROOM_SANDBOX_PROXY_TOKEN in the x-mindroom-sandbox-token header.

 | Method | Endpoint | Description |